Bear Grylls Shares His Life-Threatening Allergic Reaction On His Show, ‘Treasure Island’

 - Collapsing or losing consciousness

-The Inquisitr reported that in the United Kingdom, there recently have been a number of cases of mislabeled foods which ended with the death of teens.
+The Inquisitr reported that recently in the U.K., there have been a number of cases of mislabeled foods which ended with the death of teens.
 One allergic reaction to sesame seeds happened on an airplane when a baguette was mislabeled.
-By the time the teen could use her EpiPen, it was too late, and Natasha Ednan-Laperouse, 15, lost her life on a flight to France.
+By the time the teen could use her EpiPen, it was too late, and 15-year-old Natasha Ednan-Laperouse lost her life on a flight to France.

-Sarah Ferguson, the Duchess of York was on the plane with Natasha’s parents as they flew her body back to England and heard their tragic story, prompting her to push for stronger labeling.
+Sarah Ferguson, the Duchess of York, was on the plane with Natasha’s parents as they flew her body back to England and heard their tragic story, prompting her to push for stronger labeling.